Werner-Staeblein/Project-4/README.md

 I have configured JSHint to support ES6 features, and the code is functioning correctly; however, I was unable to resolve the warning regarding the undefined variable bootstrap, as the Bootstrap modal is working as intended.

 ![JavaScirpt Validation](docs/readme/testing/js_hint_testing_of_js_code.png)

+6. **Accessibility testing**

+Accessbility testing with color scheme was built into the development process.
+A sufficient contrast in the color palette was used to ensure accessibility.
+This is verified by the lighthouse results on accessibility.

+Good accessibility was likewise achieved with the use of semantic HTML tags to facilitate access to the application with screenreaders.

 ## Manual Testing